sanskar10100/phonebook/README.md

 ## Note: Do not delete the database, or you'll lose all your data (duh).

+## Special Cases:
+- Hit Ctrl + C on Windows/Linux to quit the application at any time
+- Hit Ctrl + Z and enter on Windows (currently not supported on Linx) to go back to the previous menu.
+Helpful if you have selected the wrong option.

 ---

 ### Authored by (in alphabetical order):